 Haystack’s 2016 Student Craft Institute is supported by Haystack’s Program Endowment Fund.

-Studio Based Learning
+Haystack’s annual Studio Based Learning

 is a follow-up activity of Studio Based Learning

 , which links local high school students with area artists who incorporate the studio experience into local arts curricula throughout the school year.
 Mentorships provide an intensive educational environment – the mentor concept is frequently cited as a great way to engage adolescents – one that not only can increase students aspirations, but provide an integrated and challenging educational experience.
-From January – early April, 2016 Haystack is facilitating its 18th annual Mentor Program
+From January – early April, 2016 Haystack offered its 18th annual Mentor Program

 in which students worked with area artist mentors in an individualized and intensive setting.
 Thirteen students from three area high schools – Deer Isle-Stonington, George Stevens Academy, and the Bucksport High School– participated in workshops with professional artists over several weekends.
-The 2016 mentors included: Mark Bell (porcelain clay/wheel-throwing), Robin Cust (metals/jewelry), Chris Leith (textiles), Susan Webster (mixed media/graphics), and Eric Ziner (blacksmithing).
+2016 mentors included: Mark Bell (porcelain clay/wheel-throwing), Robin Cust (metals/jewelry), Chris Leith (textiles), Susan Webster (mixed media/graphics), and Eric Ziner (blacksmithing).

 Each year the Mentor Program culminates with an exhibition of student and mentor work at Haystack’s Center for Community Programs.
-An opening reception for the Mentor Exhibition will be held on Sunday, April 24, from 4-6pm and the show will run through Saturday, April 30.

 “The highlight for me was how I wasn’t ever limited.
 The information was presented in a way that let me explore it and when I asked ‘Is this possible?’ the answer was always ‘YES!'”